IMPORTANT SAFETY INFORMATION about RINVOQ® (upadacitinib)

 - Increased risk of death in people 50 years and older who have at least 1 heart disease (cardiovascular) risk factor.

 - Cancer and immune system problems.
 RINVOQ may increase your risk of certain cancers.
 Lymphoma and other cancers, including skin cancers, can happen.
 Current or past smokers are at higher risk of certain cancers, including lymphoma and lung cancer.
+Follow your HCP’s advice about having your skin checked for skin cancer during treatment with RINVOQ.
+Limit the amount of time you spend in sunlight.
+Wear protective clothing when you are in the sun and use sunscreen.

 - Increased risk of major cardiovascular (CV) events, such as heart attack, stroke, or death, in people 50 years and older who have at least 1 heart disease (CV) risk factor, especially if you are a current or past smoker.